acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

   text-align: center;
   color: red;
 }
-here ìh1î element of class ìtableî is selected.
+here ‚Äúh1‚Äù element of class ‚Äútable‚Äù is selected.

 CSS Universal Selector
 The universal selector (*) selects all HTML elements on the page.